 |Canada Drives||0%-30%||Easy 2-minute application process and 350+ lenders|

 Car Loans Canada

 Car Loans Canada has been helping Canadians find lenders for over ten years.
 They have a vast network of partners making it fast and easy for Canadians to get a loan, even when they have problems with their credit history.
 Because their network is so expansive, they are even able to match applicants with a history of consumer proposals, bankruptcies, and other bad credit issues to suitable loans.
 One of the biggest draws of Car Loans Canada is the fact that it is a free resource, which means that you won’t have to worry about any backlash on your credit score.
-Fixed interest rates with Car Loans Canada go up to 29.95%, and the terms range from 36 to 72 months.
+Fixed interest rates with Car Loans Canada typically range 6.99%-34.99%, and the terms range from 12 to 96 months.